-Other than equity price risk discussed above, there are no other market risks which significantly affect the Company's performance.
+Other than interest and equity price risks discussed above, there are no other market risks which will significantly affect the Company's performance.

-In Management's opinion, the sensitivity analysis is unrepresentative of the inherent equity price risk because the exposure at the end of the reporting period does not reflect the exposure during the year.
+In Management's opinion, the sensitivity analysis is unrepresentative of the inherent equity price risk because the exposure at the end of the reporting period does not reflect the exposure during the period.